Sohila-Hashem/FS-CLI-like/readme.md

 # About

-A CMD-like app that you can use to run popular and simple commands through writing to a specific text file of your choice.
+A CMD-like app that you can use to run popular and simple **filesystem** commands through writing to a specific text file of your choice.

 ## Available Commands to Use